 Soil Vapor Extraction

-Soil Vapor Extraction (SVE) is a general term for pulling a vacuum on contaminated soils to remove volatile organic compounds (VOCs).
-The process has several different names including SVE, Soil Vacuum Extraction and variations which includes removing groundwater along with the vapors: High Vacuum SVE, Multi-Phase, Dual Phase, 2-Phase™.
-The choice of vacuum pump used depends upon the vacuum level, desired reliability and cost.
+Soil vapor extraction is a general term for pulling a vacuum on contaminated soils to remove volatile organic compounds (VOCs).
+The process has several different names including: High Vacuum SVE, Multi-Phase, Dual Phase, 2-Phase™.
+The choice of vacuum pump offered depends upon a number of factors, which include the vacuum level, desired reliability, and cost.

-Straight “SVE” only pulls vapors from the vapor or “vadose” zone above the water table.
-Vacuum levels are typically measured in “H2OV or ”HgV with vacuum levels less than 10”HgV.
+Straight SVE only pulls vapors from the vapor zone above the water table.
 Typical systems include an inexpensive entrainment tank and filter before the vacuum pump.
 Since water carryover is not anticipated, there is usually no allowance for water accumulation.
 The standard pump used in this range is a regenerative blower.

 Water-Sealed vs. Oil-Sealed Liquid Ring Vacuum Pumps